 The large amount of missing data in the Polydactyloid clade makes it difficult to test the discrepancies between the single loci.

-The majority of conflicts detected among the single locus phylogenies may occur due to complex gene histories, but more likely because most of the loci are not very variable at this taxonomic level, and therefore include a small number of phylogenetically informative characters that are crucial for inferring relationships among individuals.
+The majority of conflicts detected among the single locus phylogenies may occur due to complex gene histories, but more likely because most of the loci are not very variable at this taxonomic level, and therefore include a small number of phylogenetically informative characters that are crucial for inferring relationships among individuals that diverged recently.

 The topologies resulted from the new IGS markers were highly congruent with the remaining loci that have been commonly used in molecular systematic studies in lichen-forming fungi at the intrageneric and species levels.
-These three markers provided higher level of the resolution compare to the traditional loci especially within the clades representing the most recent radiations, e.g., the neopolydactyla/dolichorhiza/hymenina group.
+These three markers provided higher level of the resolution compared to the traditional loci, especially within the clades representing the most recent radiations, e.g., the neopolydactyla/dolichorhiza/hymenina group.

 2. Multi-locus phylogenies